-Duke U. honored George Floyd with a display.
+Duke University honored George Floyd with a display.
 Someone pinned on his toxicology report, writing: ‘Good man?’

 The school’s investigation comes as Floyd’s case has reemerged in the headlines as a judge this week finished selecting a jury for the trial of Derek Chauvin, the former Minneapolis police officer charged in his death.

-Mohn found the note on Saturday inside a dorm that has a hallway bulletin board commemorating Black victims of police violence including Philando Castile and Breonna Taylor.
+Mohn found the note on Saturday inside a dorm that has a hallway bulletin board commemorating Black victims of police violence, including Philando Castile and Breonna Taylor.
 Just like Floyd’s post, each picture was accompanied by a summary of the incident related to their death.

 Floyd, 46, was killed last May after police detained him outside a grocery store for allegedly having a counterfeit $20 bill.
 He was handcuffed facedown when Chauvin knelt on his neck as Floyd cried, “I can’t breathe.”
 An autopsy report found that Floyd died of cardiopulmonary arrest and neck compression, The Post previously reported.
 An independent autopsy commissioned by Floyd’s family found that he died of “asphyxiation from sustained pressure” after being pinned down by his neck and back.